observablehq/plot/README.md

 Plot.barY(alphabet, {x: "letter", y: "frequency", sort: {x: "y"}})
 ```

 The sort option is an object whose keys are ordinal scale names, such as *x*, and whose values are mark channel names, such as *y*, *y1*, or *y2*.
 By specifying an existing channel rather than a new value, you avoid repeating the order definition and can refer to channels derived by [transforms](#transforms) (such as [stack](#stack) or [bin](#bin)).
-For marks that support an implicit stack transform ([area](#area), [bar](#bar), and [rect](#rect)), the stacked dimension is aliased: when stacking on *x*, *x* is an alias for *x2*, and when stacking on *y*, *y* is an alias for *y2*.
+For marks that implicitly stack ([area](#area), [bar](#bar), and [rect](#rect)), the stacked dimension is aliased: when stacking on *x*, *x* is an alias for *x2*, and when stacking on *y*, *y* is an alias for *y2*.

-Note that there may be *multiple* values in the secondary dimension (above, *y*) for a given value in the primary ordinal dimension (above, *x*).
-To derive an order, the secondary dimension’s values are grouped for each associated value in the primary dimension and then an aggregation method (reducer) is applied to each group.
-The primary values are then sorted based on the associated reduced secondary values in natural ascending order, giving the domain.
+Note that there may be *multiple* associated values in the secondary dimension (above, *y*) for a given value in the primary ordinal dimension (above, *x*).
+To derive an order, the secondary values are grouped for each associated primary value and then each group is aggregated by applying a reducer.
+The primary values are then sorted based on their associated reduced secondary value in natural ascending order, giving the domain.
 The default reducer is *max*, but may be changed by specifying the channel as an object with *value* and *reduce* properties.
-Generally speaking, a reducer only needs to be specified when there are more than one secondary values for some corresponding primary values.
-See the [group transform](#group) for the list of supported reducers.
 The above code is shorthand for:

 ```js
 Plot.barY(alphabet, {x: "letter", y: "frequency", sort: {x: {value: "y", reduce: "max"}}})
 ```

+Generally speaking, a reducer only needs to be specified when there are multiple secondary values for a given primary value.
+See the [group transform](#group) for the list of supported reducers.

 For descending rather than ascending order, use the *reverse* sort option: